 4. Reclaimed Wood for Cabinets

 On account of the greater availability of reclaimed wood, you couldn’t find a more opportune time to make over your kitchen cabinets.
-It’s the natural way to revitalize your kitchen completely.
+It’s the natural way to dress up your whole kitchen.
 Every panel of reclaimed wood tells an amazing tale – of long years hidden away in an old building, for instance, or in the crumbling structure of a barn or fence.
 And a small part of that narrative will remain in your reclaimed wood cabinets, coming to mind every time you see them.